bahaidev/textbrowser/README.md

     "Field Title" in pull-down.
 1. Fix for **"Save settings as URL"** not properly serializing plug-in columns
+1. Allow **localization of URL parameters** to optionally work with any language (or at least the locale and default/English)
 1. Fix sometime **obscuring of headings**
 1.  **Document**
     1. Need of setting certain locale strings, including `sites.json`.